steg0/tabletool/src/main/resources/README.txt

 A right click on the result table brings up a popup menu which allows closing the table.
 This also closes any underlying ResultSet.
-Normally, the tool leaves ResultSets open for as long as the JDBC drivers allows it, but closes them when:
+Normally, the tool leaves ResultSets open, but closes them when:

-a) a subsequent query is submitted over the connection;
+a) a subsequent query is submitted over the connection; and, as mentioned,
 b) the result table is closed (either with the popup action or by closing the tab).